anjumetrics/writeups/portswigger_websecurity_academy/sql_injection/SQL injection attack, listing the database contents on Oracle.md

 ![poc_oracle_db_string.png](../images/oracle_db_string.png)

 **Tip:** As you can see from this lab, there is _product name_ with their _description_ and both are string data type.
-This is a strong indication that the table has two columns & both of which are string data types.
+This is a strong indication that the table has two columns & both of them are string data types.

 ### Payload
 At first enumerate table name using `all_tables`. `' UNION SELECT table_name,NULL FROM all_tables--` helps us with this.